sumanjs/suman/README.md

 <i> Suman is a test runner for Node.js and is focused on asynchronous testing of backend services.
 Suman is designed to be a direct successor to Mocha, Tape and Jasmine,
 and to compete with the new Node.js test runner AVA.
-Suman was designed so that there would be a super simple migration path from Mocha to Suman, but also provide massive improvements over Mocha.
+Suman was designed so that there would be a super simple migration path from Mocha to Suman, but also provide massive improvements over Mocha, specifically for backend testing.
 Mocha is most familiar to us and perhaps to you - Mocha was a great test library, but has many bugs and shortcomings that we experienced ourselves over time, and eventually we wanted a test runner that we could use that was more robust and more streamlined than Mocha, that was also enterprise-grade.
 Suman is designed to be used specifically for integration and system testing of backend facilities, using a BDD interface
 If you like Mocha and BDD test interfaces you will love Suman.
 Suman is designed for powerful and full-featured testing of integrated and asynchronous networked systems, and is not currently intended to be used for front-end testing.
-(Your backend testing framework and front-end testing framework should probably be different if you want them both to be powerful and full-featured).</i>
+(Your backend testing framework and front-end testing framework should probably be different if you want them both to be powerful and full-featured).
+This library gives you features for backend testing that are not available in other testing frameworks since this library is not constained by the requirement that it must run in the browser.</i>

 ### The reasons why Mocha and its peers need a replacement are:

 * In Mocha, Tape and Jasmine suites were not run in separate processes (necessary for isolation, speed and independence of test results)
 * Using Mocha, Tape and Jasmine everything was not only run in a single process but all test cases and hooks were also run in series, which can take unnecessary amounts of time for async tests
 * Mocha and Jasmine could not move forward with ES6/ES7 features due to certain software patterns used (globals and complex context binding)
+* Furthermore, Mocha and Jasmine could not have certain useful serverside features, because they were also constained by running in the browser.
 * Mocha lacked real ability to do true dynamic testing (meaning, registering a dynamic number of it() test cases) => e.g., make a network call, get X values, create a test case for each.
 * Mocha had confusing and obfuscated context values (values for 'this'), which we have greatly simplified, allowing for the usage of arrow functions, etc
-* Most Node.js test frameworks don't 'feel' robust enough to test mission critical systems, Suman was written to provide a highly robust test framework to the Node.js community.
+* Most Node.js test frameworks don't 'feel' robust enough to test mission critical systems => Suman was written to provide a highly robust test framework to the Node.js community.
 * Mocha, Jasmine and Tape lack some other nice features that are implemented by Suman.
 For example, Tape's ability to pre-load modules using the command line before running tests is nowhere near as powerful or easy to use as the dependency injection ability of this library.
 * And lastly, a BIG ONE: clean reporting - at the command line, using Mocha, logging/debugging output by the developer would obfuscate the test results, nullifying any advantage of reporting tools.
 Suman has a simple trick up its sleeve to allow for 100% clean reporting for any test or group of tests.

-## Suman features:
+# Suman features:

 * => bdd interface
+* => easy migration from Mocha
 * => extremely powerful, while aiming to be straightforward, clean, concise, consistent and accurate
 * => designed with ES6 and ES7 in mind, including async/await and generators

-* <b>Very simple but powerful dependency injection (DI/IoC) of (network) values and dependencies</b>
+* <b> Very simple but powerful dependency injection (DI/IoC) of (network) values and dependencies</b>
-    *  used primarily for injecting values acquired asynchronously, such as network connections and database values
+    *  used primarily for injecting values acquired asynchronously, such as successful network connections and database values
-    *  can be used to ensure that other network components are live before running tests, and the test runner will report if they are not live
     *  inspired by familiar tools such as Angular and RequireJS
     *  load any core ("built-in") Node.js module by name
     *  DI is optional, it's the developer's choice whether to incorporate DI or not

-* <b>Full-blown concurrency</b>
+* <b> Full-blown concurrency</b>
     *  your tests will run much, much faster
     *  suites are run in separate Node.js processes for speed and isolation
     *  test cases in any given suite can be run concurrently, using asynchronous I/O